chromium/chromium/docs/fuchsia/gtests.md

 * `--single-process-tests` to run all the tests in the same process.
 Unlike the above option, this will run the tests directly in the test launcher process, making it easier to attach a debugger.
-* `system-log-file=[/path/to/syslog]` to specify the file to write system logs to.
-Or `system-log-file=-` to write the system logs to stdout.
-By default, Chromium logs are written to the system log on Fuchsia.
-This argument is known to cause `IOError` python exceptions with a QEMU target.
+* "--logs-dir=[/path/to/log/directory]` to specify the directory to write logs to.
+By default, Chromium logs are written to the "system_log" file in that directory.
 * `--gtest_repeat=[number] --gtest_break_on_failure` to run a test or test suite a certain number of times until it fails.
 This is useful to investigate flaky tests.